skyaxe97/tp/docs/DeveloperGuide.md

 the `LifEasier.run()` method.
 Setting `showLogging` to `true` will enable logging, and setting it to `false` will disable logging.

+The project also has the option to make use of the `text-ui-test` folder to perform IO redirection tests.
+However, this option is not currently recommended due to the hassle of configuring these tests to work with save files which might change every iteration of testing.

 ## 10.0 Dev Ops

 The project uses Gradle for build automation and dependency management.
 More information on how to use